The Price Is Right (1956 American game show): Home media

 Four episodes, including the 1964 nighttime finale, were released on "The Best of The Price is Right" DVD set (March 25, 2008).
 Despite pre-release assumptions that each of the four unique runs would be represented, as it was announced that there would be four Cullen episodes, none were of the ABC daytime run despite the existence of episodes from that era; a second NBC prime time episode instead filled that slot.

 Many noticed that the four Cullen episodes lacked commercials, as well as the fact that all three NBC episodes had already been spotted prior to the DVD release.
 Both NBC primetime episodes (January 13 and 27, 1960) had aired on GSN before, while the daytime episode (February 21, 1957) had been available in the public domain for several years; the daytime episode is notable for not only missing its opening, but for Cullen promoting Charles Van Doren's match against Vivienne Nearing on Twenty-One – which eventually led to Van Doren's defeat.

 The Fremantle logo animation was added after each episode, as the production company currently owns all Mark Goodson properties.

 The episode listing included with the DVD set states the daytime episode aired March 10, 1957, and the ABC episode aired September 4, 1964 (with guest Jose Ferrer); however, the former actually aired on February 21, 1957, and the latter is not actually present on the DVD set but had been aired by GSN.
 The 1964 finale featured Pat Carroll as the celebrity player, and the night's champion was invited back to appear on the following Monday's daytime episode.

 In popular culture

-The December 1959 issue of MAD Magazine spoofed the show - and in particular its sometimes-outlandish prizes - with the parody feature "The Price is All Right".
-(Issue #51, pages 9 - 12.)
+The December 1959 issue of Mad Magazine spoofed the show—and in particular its sometimes-outlandish prizes—with the parody feature "The Price is All Right".

 In a 1962 episode of The Flintstones, Barney Rubble is invited to be a contestant on The Prize is Priced, a parody of The Price is Right.
-When it's his turn to bid, Barney says, "I'll just put in my two cents, and–" but before he's able to give his actual bid, his "bid" of two cents is locked in.
-(Season 2, episode 29, "Divided We Sail", original airdate April 6, 1962.)
+When it's his turn to bid, Barney says, "I'll just put in my two cents, and—" but before he's able to give his actual bid, his supposed bid of two cents is locked in.

+In 1984 single "I Lost on Jeopardy", "Weird Al" Yankovic comments in the lyrics that he hopes he will do better "next weekend on The Price Is Right".